-I have been reflecting on the music that I had written before 1989.
-With a handful of exceptions, all of that work (handwritten scores and lead sheets) was lost due to one reason or another.
+I have been reflecting on the music that I wrote before 1989.
+With a handful of exceptions, all of the handwritten scores and lead sheets from that time have been lost due to one reason or another.

 A number of pieces that I wrote in the late 1960's and early 70's come to mind.
 In particular, two pieces for concert band -- Four Haiku Sketches and Ten Events for Band -- and several works for experimental theater.
-I also remember an extended piece for double quartet (classical woodwinds and jazz ensemble).
-As I write these words, more originals and arrangements are coming back into my mind.
-I did A LOT of writing during those years!
+I'm also remembering an extended piece for double quartet (classical woodwinds and jazz ensemble) as well as more of my originals and arrangements for various kinds of ensembles.
+I did a lot of writing in those years!

 UPDATE 2/9/2021: I just discovered that the score for Four Haiku Sketches is in the University of North Texas library.
 It is part of the Source: Music of the Avant-Garde collection.
 The score is in Series 2: unpublished scores. oversize, Set 1; Box 1 Barcode 711602.
 I contacted the UNT music library to request a copy of the score and will post an update when there is a reply.

 UPDATE 4/30/2021: Happily, I received a photocopy of Four Haiku Sketches from the UNT music library.
 It is mind boggling that after 52 years I am seeing this piece again.
-Now, as I review the score and hear it in my mind, I would say that it has stood the test of time...that it still sounds fresh.
+Now, as I review the score and hear it in my mind, I would say that it still sounds fresh.
 At this point, I have spoken with the Director of the Composers & Schools organization (of which I'm affiliated) and she is enthusiastic about it.
 Both of us see this score as being like a time capsule from 1969.